ViggoValfridsson/JavaScript-Frontend-Uppgift3-Grupp2/2-dom-show-userevents/README.md

 The objective of the exercise is to use DOM to reach and manipulate content, and to investigate how JS contol structures can be used to dynamically change the content of a page.

-You should use an accordian to show and hide content, when a user click on the plus-sign.
+We will use an accordian to show and hide content, when a user click on the plus-sign.
 In addition, you will also make the counter start, pause and stop on user interaction.

+The timer is a little bigger task, and will have around 60-90 rows of code depending on the solution.
+Here the trick is to use functions and slektions.
+You also will need something that starts the timer, and to do that you can use the [setInterval() funtion](https://www.w3schools.com/jsref/met_win_setinterval.asp) together with [clearInterval()](https://www.w3schools.com/jsref/tryit.asp?filename=tryjsref_win_clearinterval).

+... and no, you can´t actually start/stop html-content, so we have to switch the html-numbers of the clock with the use of JS-variables and innerHTML.

 ## Additional general instructions